getgauge/taiko/docs/using_the_recorder.md

 > click("Google Search")
 ```

-These commands get the browser to
+These commands automate the browser to

-* go to Google’s home page,
+* `goto` Google’s home page,
-* type the text "taiko test automation" and then
+* `write` the text "taiko test automation" and then
-* click on the "Google Search" button.
+* `click` on the "Google Search" button.

 You can see the browser performing these actions as you type and press enter for
 each command.